The 9 Weight Loss Excuses You Should Stop Making

 With adulthood comes a raft of responsibilities and as the years pass, life can seem ever less an exercise in what we can get away with.
 But is it?
 Really?

 If the lithe teenager you once were has matured into a well-padded grown-up, chances are you’ve justified this change in your own mind with some weight loss excuses.

-Likewise, if your resolutions to slim down have tended to come to naught, you’d have found ways to live with those failures that didn’t involve writing yourself off as a weak-willed goodfornothing.
+Likewise, if your weight loss resolutions have tended to come to naught, you’d have found ways to live with those failures that didn’t involve writing yourself off as a weak-willed goodfornothing.